 For his hard and effortless work, Roosevelt is regarded to be one of the greatest Presidents the United States has ever had.

-Here are some of the most inspiring quotes he has given throughout his life:
+Here are some of the most inspiring Franklin D. Roosevelt quotes that he has given throughout his life:

 In politics, nothing happens by accident.
 If it happens, you can bet it was planned that way.

 Roosevelt was not only involved in law and politics, but he also served the United States as a President too, which is why this quote is not merely a saying, but an established fact based on experience and observation.

 The fate of politics is always sealed as everything is planned, be it a win, loss, or even corruption for that matter.

 The only things we have to fear is fear itself.

 Fear is a demon that does nothing but hinders us from being the best version of ourselves.